tjesi/tjesi.github.io/_pages/people.md

 (Master's thesis 2025, co-supervised with Xeni Kristine Dimakos and Li Chun Zhang)
 - Paulina Wesolowska - "Quantum Threats and Mitigations"
 (Master's thesis 2025, co-supervised with Hans Heum)
-- Mostafa Ghozal - "Analysis of a Post-Quantum Extension of the EMV Protocol in Tamarin"
-(Master's thesis 2025, co-supervised with Chris Brzuska)
 - Henrik Hansen Stormyhr - "Modern-day Steganography"
 (Master's thesis 2025, co-supervised with Bor de Kock and Emil August Hovd Olaisen)
 - Javier García Martínez - "Threshold Signatures for FIDO Authentication"